-I am a first year PhD student in the Department of Anthropology at Rice University.
-In 2018, I earned a Master of Public Health from The George Washington University with a focus on global health.
-Before that, I graduated with a Bachelor of Arts in Anthropology from the University of Louisiana at Lafayette where I worked on two undergraduate research projects.
+Before coming to Rice, I earned a Master of Public Health from The George Washington University (‘18) with a focus on global health.
+In 2015, I graduated with a Bachelor of Arts in Anthropology from the University of Louisiana at Lafayette.